Department of Music, Theatre, and Dance

 DANC 248 – Jazz Dance III 2 credit hours

 The purpose of this course is a continued study of jazz technique for the high intermediate dance student.
-Advanced technical concepts, movements and vocabulary associated with the jazz syllabus will be explored through more in depth physical practice and observation.
-Special attention to artistic development, trouble- shooting technical inefficiencies and injury prevention will also be of focus throughout the course.
-Previous dance training is required and the completion of Jazz Dance I and II, or the equivalent, is recommended.
-The primary focus of this course is the continued development of one's physical coordination, self- awareness, strength, flexibility, musicality and artistic expression within the high intermediate skill set level of jazz.
+Advanced technical concepts, movement and vocabulary associated with the jazz genre will be explored through more in-depth physical practice and observation.
+Special attention to artistic development, trouble-shooting technical inefficiencies and injury prevention will also be of focus throughout the course.
+Previous dance training is required and the completion of Jazz Dance I or II (DANC148 or DANC149), or the equivalent, is recommended.
+The primary focus of this course is the continued development of one's physical coordination, self-awareness, strength, flexibility, building into longer movement patterns within the high intermediate skill set level of jazz.

 Total Credits Allowed: 6.00